imrein/docker-compose-files/README.md

 # Compose files

-A collection of my compose files that I use.
-The bind mounts need to be adjusted to custom locations.
-The data for every container is stored in a volume which will be created when the docker-compose file is used.
+A collection of some docker-compose files for local testing and learning purposes.

 ## Quick start example